openshift/enhancements/enhancements/insights/pulling-data-from-ocm.md

 ## Alternatives

-Only possible alternative is to implement this functionality in another control plane component/operator.
+- Alternative is to implement this functionality in another control plane component/operator (e.g openshift-controller-manager).
+- Current state, which is the manual addition of the SCA certs to cluster worker nodes.
+This is not very convenient because the SCA certs change regularly and the change requires node reboot.